physiokey equine therapy may help soft tissue trauma as well as strain and tension areas areas along the back, hindquarters, hamstrings and neck.

-Chris is now regarded as one of the world’s most experienced practitioners, educators and presenters in the field of non-invasive interactive neurostimulation therapy, with over 17 years clinical experience as a specialist pain relief therapist using this technology.
+Chris is now regarded as one of the world’s most experienced practitioners, educators and presenters in the field of bioadaptive impulse therapy, with over 17 years clinical experience as a specialist pain relief therapist using this technology.

 “I really feel that I have been so fortunate to learn from the diverse range of practitioners that have attended my training.
 From GP’s to specialist physiotherapists there has been such a range who have come to learn more about the therapy and integrate this unique technology into their practice.”

 Chris is sought by patients in Australia and abroad as well as elite and World Champion athletes to treat painful conditions and injuries as well as help facilitate winning performances.
-As head therapist and co-founder NS Health Australia, Chris pioneered the non-invasive interactive neurostimulation therapy clinic concept, and has operated a successful specialist pain relief clinic in Sydney, Australia since 2004 using neurostimulation as a stand-alone therapy.
+As head therapist and co-founder NS Health Australia, Chris pioneered the non-invasive bioadaptive impulse therapy clinic concept, and has operated a successful specialist pain relief clinic in Sydney, Australia since 2004 using bioadaptive impulse technology as a stand-alone therapy.

 His passion for treating and educating people about this technology has earned him a worldwide reputation as a dynamic, engaging and entertaining speaker who ‘lives and walks the talk’.

-The main advantage of physiokey equine treatment is that it can treat a number of ailments in a natural way without chemicals that could have adverse side effects.
+The main advantage of physiokey equine therapy is that it can aid treatment of a number of ailments in a natural way without chemicals that could have adverse side effects.

 Is physiokey Equine Therapy safe?